Tanq16/containerized-security-toolkit/README.md

 ## Conventions

-The images are built with the intention of ssh-ing into it and making use of `tmux` to work.
+The images are built with the intention of SSH-ing into it and making use of `tmux` to work.
 Further, the conventions followed for building the images are &rarr;

 * port mapping follows convention &rarr; `shared port` = `port + 50000`
-* port for dynamic port forwarding when ssh-ing into the container = `65500`
+* port for dynamic port forwarding when SSH-ing into the container = `65500`
 * volume mount to `/work` or `/persist` (helps with persistence across runs or sessions)
 * general tool installations should be under `/opt` while executables under `/opt/executables` (added to path)
 * maintain a `run.sh` file for common stuff to run when the container starts (also helps with persistence)

 <details>
-<summary>Example docker run command</summary>
+<summary>Example docker run command (expand this)</summary>

 ```bash
 docker run --name="amazing_docker" \